Houdini 21.0 Nodes Geometry nodes

 Skinning Method

-The standard, fastest method.
+The standard and fastest method.
 However, artifacts can occur for twisting geometry between two bones, producing volume loss.
 To fix these artifacts, introduce additional bones to even out the deformation.

 Dual quaternion skinning is an alternate way of computing the deformation from bones.
-This method is better for deforming twisting geometry and preventing volume loss than the traditional Linear Skinning method.
-This is often used for body parts, such as the shoulders of characters.
+This method is better than the traditional Linear skinning for deforming twisting geometry and preventing volume loss.
+This is often used for body parts, such as a character’s shoulders.

-Blends the deformation computed using both methods together based on a point attribute.
-For this method, a float point attribute must be supplied in the Blend Attribute parameter.
-A blend attribute value of 0.0, will use the Linear Skinning solution.
-A blend attribute value of 1.0 will use the Dual Quaternion solution.
-A blend value of 0.5 will mix both solutions together evenly.
+Blends the deformation computed using the Linear and Dual Quaternion methods based on the point attribute specified in Blend Attribute.
+A blend attribute value of 0.0 uses the Linear skinning solution, a blend value of 1.0 uses the Dual Quaternion solution, and a blend value of 0.5 evenly mixes the two solutions.

 From Input Geometry

-When selected the deformSkinMethod global attribute gives the method where the string value linear specifies Linear Skinning skinning, dualquat specifies Dual Quaternion Skinning skinning, and blenddualquat specifies Blend Dual Quaternion and Linear Skinning skinning.
-The deformDualQuaternionBlendAttrib global attribute also gives the Blend Attribute name.
+The deformSkinMethod global attribute provides the skinning method, where the string value linear specifies Linear skinning, dualquat specifies Dual Quaternion skinning, and blenddualquat specifies Blend Dual Quaternion and Linear skinning.
+The deformDualQuaternionBlendAttrib global attribute also provides the Blend Attribute name.

 Blend Attribute

-The name of the point attribute to use when blending dual quaternion and linear solutions together.
+When Skinning Method is set to Blend Dual Quaternion and Linear, this is the name of the floating point attribute to use when blending the dual quaternion and linear solutions.

 Transforms Path

 An optional path to a CHOP node that contains channels for the world bone transforms, overriding the current state of the bones.
-In CHOPs, the Extract Bone Transforms node can be used to capture the bone transforms.
+The Extract Bone Transforms CHOP can be used to capture the bone transforms.

 Other Attributes